 This course is the 2nd part of a three-part, yearlong course sequence that fulfills the natural scientific inquiry common curriculum requirement.
 This quarter we will use the skills developed in CHEM 1001 to explore the real-world chemistry of water, nuclear power, nuclear weapons, electrical devices, renewable power plants, and the effect of carbon dioxide on oceans.
 The skills from CHEM 1001 and CHEM 1002 will prepare you to learn about the large and sometimes complicated molecules present in plastics, drugs, foods, and your own body during the third quarter of this course (CHEM 1003).
 It is going to be interesting and a lot of fun!
-The skills you acquire in this series of courses will earn you the title "informed citizen," and will help you to make wiser choices - whether you are voting, buying a product in a grocery store, explaining science to friends and family, or deciding how to get to work.
+The skills you acquire in this course will help you make wiser choices - whether voting, buying a new product, explaining science to friends and family, or deciding how to get to school or work.

-Quarter CHEM 1001: Fall CHEM 1002: Winter CHEM 1003: Spring Topics Sustainability Air Pollution The Ozone Layer Climate Change Fossil Fuels Power Plants The Purification of Drinking Water Nuclear Power Nuclear Weapons Solar Power Batteries Alternative Sources of Energy Plastics Drugs Nutrition Chemical Components of Foods Genetically Modified Organisms (GMOs)
+Quarter CHEM 1001: Fall CHEM 1002: Winter CHEM 1003: Spring Topics Sustainability Air Pollution The Ozone Layer Climate Change Fossil Fuels Power Plants Purification of Drinking Water Nuclear Power Nuclear Weapons Solar Power Batteries Alternative Sources of Energy Plastics Drugs Nutrition Chemical Components of Foods Genetically Modified Organisms (GMOs)

 Science of Contemporary Issues is a three-part, yearlong course sequence that fulfills the natural scientific inquiry common curriculum requirement.
 This course focuses on real-world applications of chemistry.
 I have worked to minimize the use of complex calculations in this course in favor of an emphasis on learning the other skills that chemists use to solve problems and understand the sub-microscopic world.
-This and next quarter (CHEM 1002 & 1003) will build upon the knowledge and skills that you acquire during Fall quarter.
+This and next quarter (CHEM 1002 & 1003) will build upon the knowledge and skills that you acquired during Fall quarter.
 In other words, this is a year-long sequence because chemistry is a cumulative science.
-The work we do this quarter will provide the context that makes the 3rd quarter of the course both approachable and interesting.
+The work we do this quarter will provide the context that makes the 3rd quarter of the course both approachable & interesting.

-CANVAS COURSE WEBSITE: HTTPS://CANVAS.DU.EDU/COURSES/57075
+CANVAS COURSE WEBSITE: HTTPS://CANVAS.DU.EDU/COURSES/91754